 Have You Set Boundaries?

-Boundaries are what keep you healthy.
+Does your addicted family member take advantage of you?
+If the answer is yes, it’s time to learn how to say no. Boundaries are what keep you healthy.
 They tell people how to treat you, what you’re okay with and what you are not okay with.
 Tolerating behaviors that feel hurtful is not healthy for either party.
 When you fail to set boundaries you imply your needs don’t matter.
 You will feel used, resentful and mistreated.
 Learning to communicate openly, honestly and with respect minimizes this result.

 Are You An Enabler?